tumblr/TMTumblrSDK/README.md

 ### UIDocumentInteractionController

 ***Note:* As of iOS 8, it’s preferable to just allow your users to use our share extension instead.
-`UIDocumentInteractionController` support is still being maintained as of 9/29/2015, but may be discontinued in the future.**
+`UIDocumentInteractionController` support is still being maintained as of 9/29/2015, but will likely be discontinued in the future.**

 Photos and videos can be passed to Tumblr for iOS using Apple's standard [UIDocumentInteractionController](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIDocumentInteractionController_class/Reference/Reference.html).